-Established in 1992, the Royal Regalia Museum houses a collection of royal memorabilia including the royal chariot, ceremonial armoury, the jewelencrusted crowns used during His Majesty’s coronation and a replica of the throne used by the Sultan on state occasions.
+As the name suggests, the Royal Regalia Museum houses a collection of royal memorabilia including the royal chariot, ceremonial armoury, the jewel-encrusted crowns used during His Majesty’s coronation and a replica of the throne used by the Sultan on state occasions.
 It also houses several galleries, namely the Royal Regalia Exhibition, the Royal Exhibition Gallery, the Perpuspaan Gallery, the Silver Jubilee Gallery and the Constitutional History Gallery.
-In 2017, the museum was officially declared an ASEAN Landmark.
+The museum was officially declared an ASEAN Landmark in 2017.

 Located in Kota Batu, the Malay Technology Museum is known to display traditional activities such as handicraft, fishing and other traditional hunting techniques, cloth weaving, boat construction, sago production and stilt architecture.
 These activities illustrate the traditional lifestyle and practices of the country’s Malay and indigenous ethnic groups.
 The displays are allocated across three different galleries.
 The first gallery exhibits the traditional houses in Kampong Ayer as inhabited by Malays.
 The second gallery showcases traditional technology as used in Kampong Ayer, while the third gallery focusses on the technologies and crafts of indigenous ethnic groups such as Dusun, Murut and Kedayan of the inland villages.